inria-thoth/cyanure/doc/sphinx/source/references.rst

 ..
 [SVRG] R. Johnson and T. Zhang.
 Accelerating stochastic gradient descent using predictive variance reduction.
 In Advances in Neural Information Processing Systems (NIPS).
 2013.

-but the variant Arsenic uses (and its accelerated variant acc-svrg) were introduced in
+but the variant Cyanure uses (and its accelerated variant acc-svrg) were introduced in

 ..
 [ACC_SVRG] A. Kulunchakov and J. Mairal. `Estimate Sequences for Stochastic Composite Optimization: Variance Reduction, Acceleration, and Robustness to Noise <https://arxiv.org/pdf/1901.08788.pdf>`_. preprint arXiv:1901.08788.
 2019

-Sadly, Arsenic does not implement yet saga, which should nevertheless be mentioned here
+Sadly, Cyanure does not implement yet saga, which should nevertheless be mentioned here

 ..
 [SAGA] A. Defazio, F. Bach and S. Lacoste-Julien.
 SAGA: A fast incremental gradient method with support for non-strongly convex composite objectives.
 In Advances in Neural Information Processing Systems (NIPS).
 2014.

 Batch algorithms
 ----------------
-Arsenic also implements ISTA and FISTA with line-search, as described in
+Cyanure also implements ISTA and FISTA with line-search, as described in

 ..
 [FISTA] A. Beck and M. Teboulle.
 A fast iterative shrinkage-thresholding algorithm for linear inverse problems.
 SIAM journal on imaging sciences, 2(1), 183-202.
 2009.